1964 Chicago White Sox season: Opening Day lineup

 The Sox were in first place as late as September 6, and only ½ game back two weeks before the end of the season before the Yanks made their move.
-The Sox had a strong September at 18-10, but the Yanks were even better, winning 21 of 25.
+The Sox had a strong September at 18–10, but the Yanks were even better, winning 21 of 25.

 By the end of the season, leading off was centerfielder Mike Hershberger, who batted .230 that year.
 Hershberger despite his light hitting, would be a starter with the Sox and the Kansas City and Oakland A's for seven straight years.

-Batting second was one of the Sox' better hitters, right fielder Floyd Robinson, who batted .301 in 1964 and got some votes for MVP.
+Batting second was the Sox' leading hitter, right fielder Floyd Robinson, who batted .301 in 1964 and got some votes for MVP.
 Two years earlier, he had led the league with 45 doubles.

 Next was shortstop Ron Hansen.
 Known as a good-field, no stick type of guy in later years, Hansen had his best batting average of his career in 1964 with a .261 average, so Manager Al Lopez had him batting third, and sometimes even cleanup earlier in the season.
 Hansen got a few votes for MVP that year too.

 Veteran first baseman Bill Skowron was the Sox' cleanup hitter.
 The Sox got him from the Washington Senators that July, and Skowron gave the Sox some needed pop by batting .293 since the trade.

 Next was Pete Ward, the Sox' Steady Eddy at third base.
 He batted .282 and was a slick fielder, so he got some MVP votes that year too.

-Young Tom McCraw in only his second year in the bigs was the Sox' leftfielder and sixth-place hitter.
+Young Tom McCraw in only his second year in the bigs was the Sox' left fielder and sixth-place hitter.
 He batted .261 that year.

 Al Weis became the Sox' second baseman that year after Nellie Fox was traded in the offseason.
 He batted a respectable .247 and established career highs with 81 hits and 22 stolen bases, a theft total second in the American League.
 Weis is better known for his later time with the New York Mets, and he would later get the game-winning RBI in game 2 of the 1969 World Series.

 Not too well remembered was Sox catcher Camilo Carreon, who batted eighth.
 Carreon played only 37 games in the 1964 regular season with J.C.
 Martin doing most of the backstop duties that year, but Carreon played a lot down the stretch.

 Sox 1964 starting pitchers were Gary Peters, Juan Pizarro, Joel Horlen, and John Buzhardt, and the team's top relievers were future National Baseball Hall of Fame member Hoyt Wilhelm, and Eddie Fisher.